apexcodings/earthinversion.github.io/_posts/2020-07-09-mac-automation-introduction.md

 Mac can be automated to boost productivity using two built-in tools - automator (apps, workflows and quick actions), and applescripts.
 These can be very handy to manage repetitive and time consuming tasks in Mac by automating it.

 ## Automator:
-The automator brings the power of muti-aplpication automation to the user-level.
+The automator brings the power of muti-application automation to the user-level.
 It helps to control Mac like a pro.
 It includes a lot of built-in actions and also supported by many third-party apps.

 <p align="center">
 <img width="200" src="{{ site.url }}{{ site.baseurl }}/images/mac-automation/automator.jpg">